jwcarr/eyekit/GUIDE.md

 Getting texts into Eyekit can be a little tricky because their precise layout will be highly dependent on many different factors – not just the font and its size, but also the peculiarities of the experiment software and its text rendering engine.

 Ideally, all of your texts will be presented in some consistent way.
 For example, they might be centralized on the screen or they might have a consistent left edge.
 Once you specify how a text is positioned on screen, Eyekit calculates the location and bounding box of every character based on the particular font and font size you are using.
-This process is somewhat imperfect, however, especially if you are using a proportional font that makes use of advanced typographical features such as kerning and ligatures, as is the case in the example below.

 The best way to check that the `TextBlock` is set up correctly is to check it against a screenshot from your actual experiment.
 Eyekit provides the `tools.align_to_screenshot()` tool to help you do this.
 First, set up your text block with parameters that you think are correct: